calaldees/blog/construction/joystickReplacement/README.md

 Turrican
 Rainbow islands

-Up as jump is an awful control pattern
+Up as jump is an awful control pattern.
+When walking left and right you randomly jump.
+Randomly taking corners in driving games flicks up and down gears.
+The time to recover to perform the up/down operation again is significant

 Other games like
-Lotus 3 0 use up down for gears
+Lotus 3 use up down for gears
 Supercars 2 use up down for weapons

 Up and Down need to discreet buttons separate from left and right